Legal Notice

 In any transaction requiring currency conversion, Desjardins Securities may earn income from the conversion in addition to brokerage fees.

-For more information on Desjardins Securities forms of compensation, please see the section “Commissions schedule” of this document.
+For more information on Desjardins Securities' forms of compensation, please see the Pricing section of this document.

-Desjardins Securities representatives may also receive incentives (monetary or otherwise) for the achievement of individual or business unit objectives, with regards to business development and/or income generated.
+Desjardins Securities representatives may also receive incentives (monetary or otherwise) for the achievement of individual or business unit objectives with regard to business development or income generated.

-In general, compensation and incentives may have the effect of encouraging a firm or its representatives to recommend a product or service that provides them with higher compensation.
+In general, compensation and incentives may have the effect of encouraging an investment dealer or its representatives to recommend a product or service that provides them with higher compensation.

 We usually manage these conflicts of interest as follows: